techidaily/site-facebook/source/_posts/assessing-facebooks-tactile-engagement-value.md

  Related:[The Metaverse vs. Virtual Reality: Key Differences](https://www.makeuseof.com/metaverse-vs-virtual-reality/)

  The more user-friendly versions of Facebook exist, the more it can serve people of different habits.
-And, despite global smartphone sales dropping from 1.5 billion units in 2019 to 1.3 billion the following year, the devices' popularity is still very high and continues to grow, according to[Statista](https://www.statista.com/statistics/263437/global-smartphone-sales-to-end-users-since-2007/) .
+And, despite global smartphone sales dropping from 1.5 billion units in 2019 to 1.3 billion the following year, the devices' popularity is still very high and continues to grow, according to [Statista](https://www.statista.com/statistics/263437/global-smartphone-sales-to-end-users-since-2007/) .

  So, Facebook created two efficient mobile variations of itself.
 This way, no matter what happens, members have access to the platform, whether through a browser or dedicated app.